ZeyadKhaled12/LocationReminderApp/README.md

-# GeofenceBroadcastReceiver
+# GeofenceTransitionsJobIntentService
+- I get in loop of list of geofences, to get every geo id and  send notification with these  objects  title, description, location, latitude, longitude, id.
-- I receive the geofencing events at the background via called enqueueWork fun from GeofenceTransitionsJobIntentService
+- I called snedNotification fun via onHandleWork fun.